babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 ## Handling Transact-SQL

-If you are already using T-SQL on MS SQL, you might be interested in using the same type of functionality in the Babelfish environment.
+If you are already using T-SQL on Microsoft SQL Server, you might be interested in using the same type of functionality in the Babelfish environment.
 PostgreSQL provides a language called PL/pgSQL which is often used to write functions as well as procedures.
-The MS SQL equivalent to PL/pgSQL is called T-SQL (Transact-SQL).
+The Microsoft SQL Server equivalent to PL/pgSQL is called T-SQL (Transact-SQL).

-To make Babelfish as compatible with MS SQL as possible, it provides a T-SQL implementation capable of understanding MS SQL Server code.
+To make Babelfish as compatible with Microsoft SQL Server as possible, it provides a T-SQL implementation capable of understanding Microsoft SQL Server code.
 As with every software which models some other software's behavior, there are some differences and [limitations](/docs/usage/limitations-of-babelfish).